Official record for the resolution of the cube is under 5 seconds : please visit the World Cube Association website

-for informations about official and unofficial records.
+for informations about up to date official records.

 Here is the number of accessible positions from a finished Rubik's Cube, and without unsettling it: